SU46

 Prototype SU46-001 (factory designation type 303D, s/n 268/1974) was rolled out in November 1974 and second example followed next April.
 Service evaluation revealed several minor shortcomings, concerning mainly electric and hydraulic systems, but these were soon eradicated and between 1976 and 1977 HCP built further 50 machines.
 All were supplied to PKP, to be joined later by two prototypes – SU46-002 was accepted in March 1978.
 Termination of the SU46 production had nothing to do with technical matters: in 1976 HCP were obliged to undertake design and manufacture of a two-unit heavy electric freight locomotive, based on EU07 (to emerge in 1977 as ET41) and, at the same time, it was agreed among the Eastern Block countries that heavy road diesel locomotives shall not be built in Poland.
 Thus, instead of producing a successful indigenous locomotive, Poland purchased well over 1,000 Soviet ST44s with lower output and higher fuel consumption.
 This had nothing to do with either economy or common sense and perhaps only railway fans benefited from the deal…

 First SU46s in PKP service were used mainly with heavy express passenger trains, for which SP45s had been too weak (double-heading had not been uncommon).
 Modest deliveries of heavy passenger diesel locomotives never allowed for complete elimination of steam traction, which remained in regular service in Poland much longer than in other European countries.
-As electrification progressed, steam finally disappeared and later many SU46 were relegated to secondary lines; even today a SU46 with just one or two passenger cars is not an uncommon view.
-Despite their designation, which implies a universal locomotive, they were initially seldom used with freight trains; recently, however, they often appeared on the Węgliniec-Horka line between Poland and Germany, as Germans were reluctant to let ST43s in.
-With gradual introduction of diesel railcars, which offer much better economy on secondary lines, more and more SU46s are being shifted to freight traffic.
+As electrification progressed, steam finally disappeared and later many SU46 were relegated to secondary lines; for a number of years a SU46 with just one or two coaches was not an uncommon view.
+Despite their designation, which implies a universal locomotive, they were initially seldom used with freight trains; later, however, they often appeared on the Węgliniec-Horka line between Poland and Germany, as Germans were reluctant to let ST43s in.
+With gradual introduction of diesel railcars, which offer much better economy on secondary lines, more and more SU46s were shifted to freight traffic.

 No.